Eliminate Acidic Foods From Your Diet to Delay Symptoms of Osteoarthritis

-Beets and bitter gourds are amazing liver and kidney cleansers.
+Beetroot and bittergourd are amazing liver and kidney cleansers.
 They detoxify the liver and kidneys, improve their functions and protect them from excessive alcohol consumption and other toxins.

-Pineapple, papaya and cucumber are excellent anti-inflammatory foods which should be included in your diet if you’re suffering from inflammation problems.
+Pineapple, papaya, cucumber and ginger root are excellent anti-inflammatory foods which should be included in your diet if you’re suffering from inflammation problems.

 Some Suggested Combos (measurement for one portion):

-- 2 carrots + 2 green apples + a bunch of spinach or 3-4 leaves kale + ¼ lemon slice + thumb-size ginger
+- 2 green apples + 1 fennel + a bunch of spinach + ¼ lemon slice + thumb-size ginger

-- 2 carrots + 2 ribs celery + 2 leaves cabbage + thumb-size ginger
+- 2 carrots + 6 ribs of celery + ¼ head of cabbage + thumb-size ginger

-- 2 green apples + 2 ribs celery + 1 small cucumber + ¼ lemon slice
+- 2 green apples + 6 ribs of celery + 6 leaves of Collard greens + ¼ lemon

 - Lemongrass-ginger tea